cs3110/textbook/src/chapters/ds/promises.md

 reference: a value that is permitted to mutate at most once.
 When created, it is like an empty box that contains nothing.
 We say that the promise is *pending*.
-Eventually the promise can be *resolved*, which is like putting something inside the box.
-Instead of being resolved, the promise can instead be *rejected*, in which case the box is filled with an exception.
+Eventually the promise can be *fulfilled*, which is like putting something inside the box.
+Instead of being fulfilled, the promise can instead be *rejected*, in which case the box is filled with an exception.
+In either case, fulfilled or rejected, we say that the promise is *resolved*.
 Regardless of whether the promise is resolved or rejected, once the box is filled, its contents may never change.

 For now, we will mostly forget about concurrency.
 Later we'll come back and